- En Español

 **Oats are inherently gluten-free, but are frequently contaminated with wheat during growing or processing.
-Several companies (Bob's Red Mill, Cream Hill Estates, GF Harvest (formerly Gluten Free Oats), and Avena Foods are currently among those that offer pure, uncontaminated oats.
+Several companies (Bob’s Red Mill, Cream Hill Estates, GF Harvest (formerly Gluten Free Oats), Montana Gluten Free, and Avena Foods are currently among those that oﬀer pure, uncontaminated oats.
 Ask your physician if these oats are acceptable for you.
-Click here for a discussion on oats in the gluten-free diet or visit Health Canada's website for their very clear May 2015 "Marketing Authorization" clearly explaining which oats can be safe in a GF diet.
+Click here for a discussion on oats in the gluten-free diet or visit Health Canada’s website for their very clear May 2015 “Marketing Authorization” clearly explaining which oats can be safe in a GF diet.

 Gluten free grains pair with Other Healthy Substitutes

 Many creative recipes have been developed for gluten-intolerant people, using the gluten-free grains above along with foods like nuts, arrowroot, beans, chestnuts, mesquite, potato, soy, and tapioca, all of which are gluten-free.
 Some of these ingredients make deliciously healthy breakfast cereals and side dishes, while others are ground into ﬂours for ﬂavorful baked goods such as pizza, desserts, and breads.